ZigaSajovic/dCpp/README.md

 The paper [Implementing Operational calculus on programming spaces for Differentiable computing](https://arxiv.org/abs/1612.02731) accompaning the implementation is avaliable on arXiv .

 The _[dCpp](https://github.com/ZigaSajovic/dCpp)_ project is constantly updated and optimized.
-This is the openSource version.
+You can find the latest version [here](https://github.com/ZigaSajovic/dCpp/releases/tag/v0.1.0).

 ### Tutorial